nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 3.14.P2) Protecting the sensitive areas

-- 3.14.P3) Efficient and prod uctive land administration and management
+- 3.14.P3) Efficient and productive land administration and management

 #### Activities [3.14]